Top 10 Greek Myths to Know for Your Greek Vacation

 - Both Aegeus and Minos were ultimately made into judges of the underworld.
 They became part of the trio that determines whether a soul would enjoy paradise in the Elysian Fields or be tormented for eternity in Tartarus.
 The remaining member of the trio was Rhadamanthus, another Cretan king.

-- For today’s tourists, the ruins of Minos’ palace and the Labyrinth could be “viewed” at Knossos.
-Note, though, that there is no archeological evidence that these ruins are indeed the palace of Minos, or that the king even existed.
-The labyrinthine impression also largely stems from the numerous narrow corridors crisscrossing the ruins.
+Today, the ruins of Minos’ palace and the Labyrinth could be “viewed” at Knossos.
+Note, though, that there is no archeological evidence suggesting that these ruins are indeed the palace of Minos, or that the king even existed.
+The labyrinthine impression largely stems from the numerous narrow corridors crisscrossing the ruins.

 2. Perseus and the Slaying of Medusa